zuh3r/tic-tac-toe/README.md

 - Add a single player option where player v computer.
 - 'Fatality' audio when a winner is declared.
 - A character animation when winning best of 5.
+- Option to change from best of 5 to best of 3/7/10.
+- Option increase grid size from 3x3 to 4x4, 5x5.